Come on, admit it... when you saw these scenes on TV, you wanted to laugh out loud, even if you

 - There's an opening scene that's Narmful in a joke with a punchline sort of way.
 A man calls a woman's house, asking for a Naomi he met at the bar because he was given that number, and the woman assumes it was a man simply given the wrong number by an uninterested woman.
 The man keeps calling, and the woman slowly becomes increasingly annoyed until she notices that her dog is dead.
 When the man mentions the dead dog, her annoyance quickly turns to fear, realizing that he's right there.
 Suddenly he grabs her and stuffs her in the closet.
 The punchline?
 Naomi was dead in the closet all along!

-- One Tree Hill on The CW was already a crappy, Narm filled show [like most of what is on The CW], but watching A DOG EAT A MAN'S HEART TRANSPLANT is so high up on the Narm-o-meter that you just can't help but laugh at how bad it is.
+- One Tree Hill on The CW was already a Narm filled show [like most of what is on The CW], but watching A DOG EAT A MAN'S HEART TRANSPLANT is so high up on the Narm-o-meter that you just can't help but laugh at how bad it is.
+The music tells us it's supposed to be sad, but it really looks like a scene out of Scrubs.

 - See, this is what happens when a serious show decides to plagiarize Rat Race.